 The term deepfake has a negative association like fake news or fake media.
 There is an important difference.
 You don't need AI to create fake news.
 Everyone can just make something up and spread false information verbally, as graffiti, or with pen and paper.
-Broader distribution of fake news via social media can happen without the help of computer algorithms.

 The trend of AI based video communication is irreversible.
 We still need a camera but not even a good one.
 Deep learning based methods for «Video Super-Resolution» and «Real-Time Super-Resolution» turn low-quality video into superb high-resolution quality.
 The processing doesn't happen locally on the enduser device.
 Low-quality video is transmitted to the cloud where video optimization happens in real-time.
 High-quality video gets then distributed to all attendees without a noticeable delay.

 Internet connections often provide more download than upload bandwidth while the upstream for video conferencing or live streaming requires more bandwidth than the same video as downstream.
-Optimizing a low-quality and low-bandwidth upstream in the cloud will therefore also offload the presenter's upload connection.
+Optimizing a low-quality and low-bandwidth upstream in the cloud will therefore also offload the presenter's upstream connection.
 Such optimization from low-quality to high-quality video is based on deep learning.
 Real video is still the source while the result is synthetic and therefore partly virtualized.
 It's very similar to deepfake.

 The next level of synthetic video and fully virtualized communication is what prominent providers such as Microsoft and Meta promote under the buzzword «Metaverse».
 We already entered the Metaverse.
 Even virtual backgrounds in video calls qualify as parts of the Metaverse.
 What makes the vision about the Metaverse complete is a fully virtualized experiment with virtual avatars in a virtual environment.